campusdomar/PuMuKIT2-doc/InstallationGuide.md

 ## 4. Opencast integration

-To add [Opencast](http://www.opencast.org/) support to the PuMuKIT platform use the Opencast Bundle.
-The Opencast Bundle is included in PuMuKIT but it's not activated by default.
-To activate and configure, follow the instructions in the guide of the bundle: https://github.com/campusdomar/PuMuKIT2/blob/master/src/Pumukit/OpencastBundle/Resources/doc/README.md
+To add [Opencast](http://www.opencast.org/) integration features to the PuMuKIT platform use the Opencast Bundle.
+The Opencast Bundle is included in PuMuKIT standard installation but it's not activated by default.
+To activate and configure it, follow the instructions in the Opencast bundle: https://github.com/campusdomar/PuMuKIT2/blob/master/src/Pumukit/OpencastBundle/Resources/doc/README.md

 ## 5. F.A.Q.